 \section{Conclusion}

 Although data scarcity is ubiquitous in practice, there is a lack of approaches that address this issue for the MRQA task in specialized domains.
 Therefore, appropriate methods applicable to realistic low-resource domains are of great importance since deep learning models usually work well when plenty of annotated, in-domain samples are available.
-In our work, we showed how to utilize Active Learning to boost performance when addressing the challenging MRQA problem in low-resource, domain-specific scenarios relevant in practice.
-To this end, we introduced a novel approach that combines data generation with AL to tackle the MRQA problem, resulting in a boost in performance with low labeling effort.
-We further analyzed performance of AL when applied to the MRQA model directly in comparison to when applied to the data generation process, showing evidenced improvements of predictive performance in the latter scenario, especially when using our newly introduced scoring function tailored to the MRQA task.
+Our work shows how to utilize Active Learning to boost performance when addressing the challenging MRQA problem in low-resource, domain-specific scenarios relevant in practice.
+To this end, we introduced a novel approach that combines data generation with AL, resulting in a boost in performance with low labeling effort.
+We further analyzed the performance of AL when applied to the MRQA model directly compared to when applied to the data generation process, showing evidenced improvements in predictive performance in the latter scenario, especially when using our newly introduced scoring function tailored to the MRQA task.